 Praised by The New York Times as "an ensemble that plays by its own rules" and "a trustworthy purveyor of new sounds,” Either/Or has been at the forefront of New York's contemporary music scene since 2004.
 Winner of the 2015 CMA/ASCAP Award for Adventurous Programming, Either/Or focuses on new, recently composed, and rare works for various and often times unconventional instrumentations.
-Curated by Co-Directors Richard Carrick and David Shively, the groups programming is brought to life by its roster of 17 world-class musicians and special guests.
+Programmed by director Richard Carrick and guest curator Christopher McIntyre, the group’s projects are brought to life by its roster of 17 world-class musicians and special guests.

 Either/Or has performed throughout the Northeast at venues including Philadelphia Museum of Art, ICA Boston, Miller Theatre, The Kitchen, as well as California and Swedish tours and frequent appearances at local experimental music venues such as The Stone, Roulette, and ISSUE Project Room.